M41KL-N41TT/evilginx.botguard/README.md

 14.10 - this method is no longer functional.

 16.10 - berstend published a patch to [puppeteer-extra](https://github.com/berstend/puppeteer-extra).
-It works.
+It works and you can easily import the new logic into go-rod.
 #

 ### What happened here?